FelixBer/FindFunc/README.md

     push 0x100

 Note: IDA performs extensive matching of any size and any position of the immediate.
-If you know it to be of a specific width of 4 or 8 bytes, a byte pattern can be a little faster.
+If you know it to be of a specific width of 4 or 8 bytes, a byte pattern can be faster (but may produce false positives).

 ### Byte Pattern